 If your Apex Legends connection on the PC, PS4 or Xbox One is affected by lag, then what we have for you is, quite simply, a game changer.

 There is nothing worse than playing a game, especially a shooting game, and being affected by lag.
-All gamers have been affected by it at some point and have no doubt been on the receiving end of deaths because of it.
+All gamers have been affected by the issue at some point and have no doubt been on the receiving end of deaths because of it.

 One clever Reddit user, u/SuperWeeble, has found a method of actually manually selecting your datacenters.
 Here are the steps for how to do this on a console - and they aren't wholly complicated either.

 This will bring up all the available datacenters.
-The list will show the datacenter's location, ping and packet loss as a percentage - which will help you determine which datacentre is the best for you in a bid to avoid lag.
+The list will show the locations, ping and packet loss as a percentage - which will help you determine which datacentre is the best for you in a bid to avoid lag.

 For those who don't know what these mean, they basically refer to response time.
 For example, a ping of 109ms means that there is a 109 milli-second lag.

 Consequently, it is best to select the datacenter with the lowest ping and packet loss - which, thanks to that June update, should be listed at the top for ease.
 Realistically, this should be your closest in terms of location but it can change for a number of different reasons.

 If you're struggling with lag on PC, these are even easier steps to follow.
 Just wait for 60 seconds upon startup and then hit escape and cancel.
 The datacenters should be at the bottom.

 Apex Legends Server Status